apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 ### Inwebo MFA Integration

-Support [inWebo](../mfa/Inwebo-Authentication.html) as a multifactor authentication provider is now available.
+Support for [inWebo](../mfa/Inwebo-Authentication.html) as a multifactor authentication provider is now available.

 ### SCIM Provisioning

 Integration with [SCIM Provisioning](../integration/SCIM-Integration.html) is slightly improved to allow SCIM targets and settings per registered application.

-### WebAuthN REDIS Device Management
+### WebAuthN Redis Device Management

 [WebAuthN/FIDO2 Device registrations](../mfa/FIDO2-WebAuthn-Authentication.html)
 may be managed using a Redis database.